-I am currently rebuilding Bear to properly implement leave-one-out cross validation.
-ETA is late 2025.
+I am currently rebuilding Bear.
+ETA is early 2026.
 Apologies.

 Bear is a new free and open source machine learning engine that I have developed as a personal hobby since 2008.